DuaneDave/Note-App/README.md

-application were a user can take notes, it persist Data on the browser using local stor
+application were a usit persist Data on the browser using local stor